Get outdoors this winter with eyes wide open!

 Raccoons: five-toed side-by-side tracks with the front pair looking like tiny hands!

-Rabbits: a bunny “trail” with 4-toed tracks in front and long rear tracks made as their hind legs landed.
+Rabbits: a bunny “trail” with smaller 4-toed tracks in front and larger, longer rear tracks in behind.

-Other tips: deer and caribou, and canines and felines of all sizes, make tracks in straight lines while wide-bottomed animals like the porcupine and raccoon tend to waddle leaving tracks in plow lines!
+Other tips—deer and caribou, and canines and felines of all sizes, make tracks in straight lines while wide-bottomed animals like the porcupine and raccoon tend to waddle, leaving tracks in plough-like lines!

 Check here for a great resource from the Farmer’s Almanac for identifying other tracks!

-Wishing you happy sleuthing this winter from the ACER team!
+Wishing you a wonderful, wintry winter from the ACER team!